arda-guler/orbitSim2D/README.txt

-Simulation speed is ultimately limited by the abilities of your processor.
-If you want to accelerate the simulation to very high speeds, you will have to use wider time_increment values, sacrificing precision.

-I will probably make time_increment adjustable while the simulation is running... eventually.
+If your simulation is "choppy" at high time acceleration setting, you might want to reduce your precision to get a smoother run.
+But if you want a more accurate simulation, you need to be a bit patient.

+I guess this is why games don't do this n-body thing.